nats-io/nats.deno/jetstream.md

 const b = await js.consumers.get(name, { filterSubjects: [`${name}.a`] });
 ```

-Note that consumer API for reading messages is checked preventing the ordered
+Note that uses of the consumer API for reading messages are checked for
-consumer from having operations started with `fetch()` and `consume()` or
+concurrency preventing the ordered consumer from having operations initiated
-`next()` at the same time.
+with `fetch()` and `consume()` or `next()` while another is active.

 #### JetStream Materialized Views

 JetStream clients can use streams to store and access data.
 The materialized
 views present a different _API_ to interact with the data stored in a stream.

-Currently there are two materialized views:
+Currently, there are two materialized views:

 - KV
 - ObjectStore